joshause/lattice-oscillator-transformer/README.md

 # Lattice Oscillator Transformer
-Lattice-dynamic transformer is a fusion of ideas from condensed matter physics, neuroscience, and machine learning that incorporates the collective dynamics of coupled oscillators and phase coherence into the transformer neural network architecture.
+This dynamic, multi-head, synchronized phase attention Transformer extension is a fusion of ideas from condensed matter physics, neuroscience, and machine learning that incorporates the collective dynamics of coupled oscillators and phase coherence into the transformer neural network architecture.

 ## Core Concept
 Instead of treating attention heads as independent computational units, they are organized into n-dimensional lattice structure where each attention head acts as a coupled oscillator with nearest-neighbor interactions, potrntially creating emergent collective behaviors that enhance the transformer's ability to capture long-range dependencies and hierarchical patterns.